Wolverine971/9takes/src/blog/community/why-im-selective-sharing-enneagram.md

 You've likely spent hours, if not days, piecing together your understanding of the Enneagram.
 Expecting someone to grasp its full spectrum immediately is unrealistic.
 Bombarding someone with information can lead to confusion rather than enlightenment.

-**Tip**: Introduce the Enneagram by highlighting one or two key insights that personally impacted you, rather than trying to cover its entire framework.
-Encourage the person to explore further on their own if they express interest, and recommend resources that eased your own learning process.
+**Tip**: Introduce the Enneagram by highlighting one or two key insights that personally impacted you rather than trying to cover its entire framework.
+Encourage the person to explore further on their own if they express interest, and recommend resources that ease your own learning process.

 Simplify and intrigue.
 Offer a glimpse into the Enneagram's insights, inviting curiosity rather than overwhelming with details.